zhuminjie/OpenSeesPyDoc/src/beamWithHinges.rst

 * Hinges can form on the element interior, e.g., due to distributed member loads

-To create a beam element with hinges, one has to use a :ref:`forceBeamColumn-Element` element with following :func:`beamIntegration`.
+To create a beam element with hinges, one has to use a :doc:`ForceBeamColumn` element with following :func:`beamIntegration`.

 .. note::